Unified heavyweight champion Andy Ruiz Jr. is lining up a huge five-belt undisputed clash with Al Haymon stablemate Deontay Wilder in 2020.

 Six is Wilder having to defend against Dillian Whyte, an already complicated situation.

-Should Whyte prove his innocence over a failed drugs test, the WBC will ensure he’s given the chance once the Wilder vs Fury saga is over.
+Should Whyte prove his innocence over a failed drug test, the WBC will ensure he’s given the chance once the Wilder vs Fury saga is over.

-The final fence which may need to be hurdled is an offer from elsewhere.
+The final fence that may need to be hurdled is an offer from elsewhere.
 Haymon will ultimately be the one who decides which route Ruiz will take.

 A huge offer from Eddie Hearn for a third fight against Anthony Joshua, provided the second encounter is close, would almost certainly give Haymon food for thought.